 Use your hands to create or achieve something!
 I find calm through being creative, it just does something to my mind to ease the noise.
 If you are a crafter or hobbyist try using your hands to do something mindless.

 Other mindless ways I can think of to find calm include doing jigsaw, crossword, or sudoku puzzles or playing video games.
 You might have others.
 Let me know in the comments.

 6. Destress via proprioception

 What to do for a calm life?
-The proprioception ways that can help: do yoga; play an instrument; do stretches at your desk or bench; simply walk tall; go for a walk (in mindfulness) during your breaks; close and open and move eyes side to side and then up and down, while visualizing a fun place; lie down for a while with a heavy quilt.
-This type of cover helps to relax your muscles and allow calming thoughts to fill your mind.
+The proprioception ways that can help: do yoga; playing an instrument; doing stretches at your desk or bench; simply walking tall; going for a walk (in mindfulness) during your breaks; closing and opening and moving your eyes side to side and then up and down, while visualizing a fun place; lie down for a while with a heavy quilt.
+This type of cover helps to relax your muscles and allows calming thoughts to fill your mind.

 7. Use your vestibular sense to soothe